darkmoon1991/RHINO-CLI/README.md

 - For bash

 First, make sure bash-completion is installed.
-You can install it with `apt-get install bash-completion` or `yum install bash-completion`, etc. Then you now need to ensure that the rhino completion script gets sourced in your shell sessions.
+You can install it with `apt-get install bash-completion` or `yum install bash-completion`, etc.
-The above commands create /usr/share/bash-completion/bash_completion, which is the main script of bash-completion.
-Depending on your package manager, you have to manually source this file in your ~/.bashrc file.
+The above commands create `/usr/share/bash-completion/bash_completion`, which is the main script of bash-completion.
+Depending on your package manager, you have to manually source this file in your `~/.bashrc` file.

-To find out, reload your shell and run type _init_completion.
-If the command succeeds, you're already set, otherwise add the following to your ~/.bashrc file:
+To find out, reload your shell and run `type _init_completion`.
+If the command succeeds, you're already set, otherwise add the following to your `~/.bashrc` file:
 ```bash
 source /usr/share/bash-completion/bash_completion
 ```
-Reload your shell and verify that bash-completion is correctly installed by typing type `_init_completion`.
+Reload your shell and verify that bash-completion is correctly installed by typing `type _init_completion`.

-Then enable kubectl autocompletion
+Then enable rhino autocompletion.
+You now need to ensure that the rhino completion script gets sourced in your shell sessions.

 ```bash
 echo 'source <(rhino completion bash)' >>~/.bashrc
 ```
 - For zsh

-Add the following to your ~/.zshrc file:
+Add the following to your `~/.zshrc` file:
 ```bash
 echo "compdef _rhino rhino" | cat - <(rhino completion zsh) | source /dev/stdin
 ```